Alexander H. Popkin: Early life and education

 Popkin was born in New York City, on the lower east side of Manhattan.
 He received a B.S. in chemistry from Brooklyn College in 1934, an M.S. in organic chemistry from Pennsylvania State University in 1935, and a Ph.D. in organic chemistry from Pennsylvania State University in 1939.
-He was a member of the honorary societies of Sigma Xi and Phi Lambda Upsilon.
+He was a member of the honorary society of Sigma Xi and listed as a Notable member of the honorary society of Phi Lambda Upsilon.

 Career

 Sun Chemical Company

-Dr. Popkin began his career at Sun Chemical Company, working there from 1939 - 1945.
+Dr. Popkin began his career at Sun Chemical Company, working there from 1939–1945.
 He was group head in charge of organic research on new pigments, dyes, and resins for use in printing ink formulations.
 During World War II, there was a major effort related to new pigments, dyes, and resins from non-critical raw materials.
-He was involved in confidential research for the National Defense Research Committee (NDRC), and he was added to American Men of Science in 1944.
+He was involved in confidential research for the National Defense Research Committee (NDRC).
+Working with Gertrude M. Perretta, who was employed by the General Printing Corporation in New York City, Popkin and Perretta conducted experimental work using non-critical raw material to create synthetic drugs for the control of Malaria and other diseases.
+Popkin and Perretta co-authored two articles on this research in the Journal of American Chemical Society.
+Popkin was added to American Men of Science in 1944.